Tommimon/add-to-desktop/README.md

 # Add to Desktop
-An easy way to create desktop app shortcut in gnome
+An easy way to create desktop app shortcut in GNOME

 ## Overview
-This simple extension tries to make easier the gnome process to create a desktop shortcut for apps.
+This simple extension tries to make easier the GNOME process to create a desktop shortcut for apps.

-The idea is simple: instead of searching for the .desktop files throw multiple folders let's use the gnome application launcher that already groups all our apps.
+The idea is simple: instead of searching for the `.desktop` files through multiple folders let's use the application launcher that already groups all our apps.

 This extension adds a new line to the app context menu in the application launcher, the new entry ('Add to Desktop') if clicked automatically creates a desktop shortcut